jmcuneo/a3-persistence/README.md

 - app.delete() - This function is used to delete data from the database.
 I used in my server code this to look for if the ID exists and then delete data from the database.
 - app.put() - This function is used to modify data in the database.
 I used this in my server code to look for the correct ID then modify data in the database.

+lighthouse Scores:
 ![alt text](https://github.com/atnguyen01/a3-AndrewNguyen/blob/main/img/Screenshot%202024-04-04%20192417.png)

+Note: I didn't add cookies so if you refresh and try to add again the database will not pick up a user.
+You'd have to log in again

 ## Technical Achievements
 - **Tech Achievement 1**: I used Render to create my webpage rather than Glitch.
 I found that Render was easier to use than Glitch as it was more user-friendly and had a better interface.
 I also found that Render was better than Glitch in terms of loading the page and updating the page.
 Here is the message I sent earlier in the Slack: